UPDATED – Advisory from the Office of the Information and Privacy Commissioner of Saskatchewan on Pandemic, Travel Restrictions and Checkpoints

 Other questions beyond these need to be analyzed as to whether they are necessary to restrict travel according to Order 1(c).

 A further issue is that after the questions are asked, are the responses recorded?
 If so, by whom and for what purpose?
 If recorded, the record may be accessible under HIPA, FOIP or LA FOIP.

 Once the questions are asked and answered, possibly recorded, does the information need to be shared with anyone?
 If so, who and for what purpose?
 Is there authority to share that information beyond the checkpoint?
 There is a principle known as “need-to-know”.
 Who needs to know or must know for the specified purpose?
 If you don’t need-to-know, then the information should not be given to you.

 Finally, if personal information or personal health information is recorded, the trustee, government institution or local authority should make a decision as to how long the information is kept.
 The purpose here is to restrict travel according to Order 1(c).
-At some point, the travel restriction will be lifted.
-Once lifted, the purpose for the checkpoints are gone.
-Thus, any information collected should be kept for as short a period of time as necessary.
-I would recommend government institutions, local authorities and trustees make a decision now, as to how long the information will be kept.
+Now that travel restrictions are removed, the purpose for checkpoints are gone.
+I would recommend government institutions, local authorities and trustees make a decision now as to how long the information will be kept and then destroyed.

 The pandemic has created unusual circumstances in our province and actions must be taken quickly, but in that process privacy legislation still exists and needs to be respected and followed to protect privacy to the extent possible.
 I believe we can do both, but it takes decision-makers carefully thinking through the actions they take.

 Information and Privacy Commissioner